primalcurve/matlab-packager/README.md

 #### Run the script targeting only a single product:

-Note: This will create the package, upload it, and create all of the supporting objects.
-However, it will not be able to determine the triggers of its dependencies, which it will need to properly process an installation.

 `./build_packages.py -d /path/to/matlab_R2021b_maci64.dmg -p 'Curve Fitting Toolbox'`

 #### Skip processing the files in the DMG: